lateinit-apps/guitar-app/README.md

 # Guitar app

-Upcoming guitar app built with Flask/SQLAlchemy, a bit of frontend (under desicion) and with a pinch of love.
+Upcoming guitar app built with Flask/SQLAlchemy, a bit of frontend (under decision) and with a pinch of love.

 ## Development